Song Hye-kyo Weds Song Joong-ki? Leaked Report Suggests Marriage Is On The Cards

 — oppa is lifer (@oppaislifer) February 4, 2017

-Marriage rumors of Song Joong-ki and Song Hye-kyo resurfaced when the couple graced the red carpet at KBS Drama Awards on December 31.
+Marriage rumors of Song Joong-ki and Song Hye-kyo resurfaced when the couple graced the red carpet at the KBS Drama Awards on December 31.

 The charismatic duo looked like a bride and a groom walking down the aisle.